 - All the color changes, including the blouse that changed from beige to a light pink?

-A visual regression testing tool catches all those changes in one step, and makes them easy to spot.
+A visual regression testing tool catches all those changes in one step and makes them easy to spot.

-First, we use a tool called Backstop to take pictures of entire web pages, and then compare those pictures to a different set of pictures.
-Backstop provides a “cool scrubber thingy” to show you how those snapshots are different.
+First, we use a visual testing tool called Backstop to take pictures of entire web pages, and then compare those pictures to a different set of pictures.
+Backstop provides a “cool scrubber thingy” to show how those snapshots are different.
 Here’s YouTube user Garris Shipon demonstrating how you can “scrub” across a page to make changes crystal-clear:

 Backstop can turn a week-long hunt for visual differences into a ten-minute “push the button” exercise.
 No magenta?
 No changes.
 No changes?
 No problem—SHIP THAT SITE.